Keep updated with phanganist.com by following our Facebook page.

 The Lifestyle and centre of the island include Thong Sala and Ban Tai.
 This is because Thong Sala is considered Koh Phangan's "capital."
-This small village port has developed into a bustling hub of fantastic western and local bars and restaurants open all hours of the day and night.
+This small village port has developed into a bustling hub of fantastic western and local bars and restaurants open all day and night.
 From hummus and falafel to fried chicken and authentic Thai cuisine, the Pantip Market has it all.
-Every Saturday in Thong Sala, there is a market that transforms the street into 'Walking Street.'
+Every Saturday in Thong Sala, a market transforms the street into 'Walking Street.'
 The market is open from 4 p.m. to 10 p.m. and features a variety of vendors offering low-cost clothing, art, snacks, and more!

 Baan Tai has a lot of hostels, hotels, pubs, and restaurants, and it's a perfect place to go any night of the week.
 Most bars have drink and food deals, so check them out.
 The key party venue, Ban Tai, now hosts Jungle Experience, Waterfall Party, Half Moon, and Loi Lay Floating Bar.
 Whether you're looking for a disco or a bar crawl in the evening, this is the spot to be.
-This zone is perfect for water activities such as kite surfing and stand-up paddleboarding; go to Ban Tai beach to find a multitude of coaches to assist you in mastering the ways of the wind and seas!
+This zone is perfect for water activities such as kite surfing and stand-up paddleboarding; go to Ban Tai beach to find many coaches to assist you in mastering the ways of the wind and seas!

 This Koh Phangan health and wellness area exemplifies the island's other hand; it maintains its charm, and the spiritual side of things adds to that!

 With bungalows strewn around the garden, the resort has been built to blend in with its surroundings.
 The basic facilities are included in the plain yet well-kept bungalows, whilst the newer, more spacious apartments offer more luxury.
-Private toilets, electricity, bed linen and blanket, free WIFI, fan and/or air-conditioning, and expansive balconies with views of the garden or beachfront are included in bungalows.
+Private toilets, electricity, bed linen and blanket, free WIFI, fan and air-conditioning, and expansive balconies with views of the garden or beachfront are included in bungalows.

-During full moon times, paradise bungalows have always been a common hangout for partygoers.
+During full moon times, paradise bungalows have always been a typical hangout for partygoers.
 Outside of the full moon party time, it is a tranquil setting where you can unwind and relax by the big outdoor pool that leads to Haad Rin Nok beach's gorgeous white sands.

 Thongsala's First and Frang Hotel is a comfortable place to rest.
 Rooms have free WiFi connections, and private parking is accessible for a fee.
 At the house, guests can also find a convenient shop.
-Many of the air-conditioned rooms come with a refrigerator, a minibar, and complimentary water bottles.
+Many air-conditioned rooms come with a refrigerator, a minibar, and complimentary water bottles.
 The en suite bathroom comes with either a shower or a bathtub.
-At the front desk, service-oriented employees are accessible 24 hours a day, 7 days a week.
+At the front desk, service-oriented employees are accessible 24 hours a day, seven days a week.

 Coco Garden is a lovely garden with shady palm trees on Ban Tai sand, just 5 minutes by taxi from Thong Sala's main town and 20 minutes from Haad Rin.
-The big, palm-fringed beach is an ideal location for sunbathing, watching the sunset, and taking in the views of neighbouring Koh Samui.
+The big, palm-fringed beach is ideal for sunbathing, watching the sunset, and taking in the views of neighbouring Koh Samui.

 Every air-conditioned space has a balcony with views, a flat-screen satellite TV, a wardrobe, and a desk.
 A private bathroom comes with a shower and complimentary toiletries.